closedcircuit0/HumanEngineering/04_Frameworks/001_The_Engineering_of_Action.md

 **First Order: Survival**

+In all situations where the Zeroth Order value is not triggered, this absolute value acts as the de facto King.
+Why is survival so absolute?
+It is because survival is the essential precondition for even having the opportunity to confront, verify, and realize the unknown 0th Order Value — a potential highest value that the system may not even be consciously aware of.

-In all situations where the Zeroth Order value is not triggered, this absolute value acts as the **de facto King**.
-All other values can only exist on the precondition of 'Survival.'
-When the system faces a direct physical threat, all lower-order values are immediately nullified.
+Therefore, survival is not the ultimate end in itself, but a strategy to protect the chance to meet that potential god.
+All other values can only exist on this precondition.
+When the system faces a direct physical threat, all lower-order values are immediately nullified to protect this most fundamental opportunity.

 **Second Order: Core Values**